 “Smoke alarms most often fail because of missing, dead or disconnected batteries,” according to the official website of the State Department of Health.
 The department urges residents to replace the batteries at least once a year.

-In a survey of more than 1,000 folks in the past six months, ServiceMaster Restore found that only 57 percent of Americans have followed best practices.
+In a survey of more than 1,000 people, ServiceMaster Restore found that only 57% of Americans have followed best practices.

 Most conventional smoke detectors have a cover that either hinges or lifts off.
 A counterclockwise twist will get the cover off.

 Once you remove the cover, locate the battery, which should be clipped in.
-When you replace the battery, be sure it’s property oriented before closing the cover.
+When you replace the battery, be sure it’s properLy oriented before closing the cover.